Banner Health

 Oral glucose tolerance test (OGTT)

-This test measures how your body handles sugar after fasting and drinking a sweet liquid:
+Measures how the body processes sugar after fasting and drinking a sweet liquid.

 • Normal: 140 mg/dL or below